 All field activities and observations will be noted in a field logbook.
 The field logbook will be a bound document containing individual field and sample log forms.
-Information will include personnel, date, time, station designation, sampler, types of samples collected, and general observations.
-Any changes that occur during sampling (e.g., personnel, responsibilities, deviations from the FSP) and the reasons for these changes will be documented in the field logbook and communicated to EPA as soon as practical for review and approval.
+Information will include personnel, date, time, sampler, types of samples collected, and general observations.
+Any changes that occur during sampling (e.g., personnel, responsibilities, deviations from the FSP) and the reasons for these changes will be documented in the field logbook.
 The logbook will identify onsite visitors (if any) and the number of photographs taken at each sampling location.
 The field supervisor is responsible for ensuring that the field logbook and all field data forms are correct.
 Requirements for logbook entries will include the following:

-- Logbooks will be bound, with consecutively numbered pages. - Removal of any pages, even if illegible, will be prohibited. - Entries will be made legibly with black (or dark) waterproof ink. - Unbiased, accurate language will be used. - Entries will be made while activities are in progress or as soon afterward as possible (the date and time that the notation is made should be noted, as well as the time of the observation itself). - Each consecutive day's first entry will be made on a new, blank page. - The date and time, based on a 24-hour clock (e.g., 0900 a.m. for 9 a.m. and 2100 for 9 p.m.), will appear on each page. - When field activity is complete, the logbook will be entered into the team project file.
+- Logbooks will be bound, with consecutively numbered pages. - Removal of any pages, even if illegible, will be prohibited. - Entries will be made legibly with black (or dark) waterproof ink. - Unbiased, accurate language will be used. - Entries will be made while activities are in progress or as soon afterward as possible (the date and time that the notation is made should be noted, as well as the time of the observation itself). - Each consecutive day's first entry will be made on a new, blank page. - The date and time, based on a 24-hour clock (e.g., 0900 a.m. for 9 a.m. and 2100 for 9 p.m.), will appear on each page.

+When field activity is complete, the logbook will be entered into the project file.